 Type 13 CMH

 Type 13 CMH (CentriMetric Heightfinder) was operating in S-Band nodding height-finder.
-It was the Royal Air Force's first centimetric radar and was developed in order to improve height information at Ground Controlled Intercept (GCI) radars.
+It was the Royal Air Force’s first centimetric radar and was developed to improve height information at Ground Controlled Intercept (GCI) radars.

-The prototype used two cheese antennas mounted vertically to give an aperture of 20 feet by 3 feet fed by each a H-plane Sectoral Horn.
+The prototype used two vertically mounted cheese antennas to give an aperture of 20 feet by 3 feet fed by each a H-plane Sectoral Horn.
 The narrow vertical beam of 1.5° was nodded vertically from -1° elevation to +20° elevation at 6 cycles per minute.
 The horizontal beamwidth was 7.5°.
 The display was an E-scope which was used to measure the height of an aircraft using a nomogram.